SJCRPV/JotForm-Humanising-Script/README.md

 ## Known issue
 If you are using calendar elements, the "jotform.forms.js" file requires a simple fix.
 The file expects you to have an ID in the input field composed of numbers.
-You will have to find the function that checks for that and replace the regets `[0-9]` with just `.`
+You will have to find the function that checks for that and replace the regex `[0-9]` with just `.`